DUI Driver's License Suspension

 Although it may seem unnecessary to attend as it is optional, considering the low standard of proof required by the prosecution, there is a possibility that if you approach this aspect of your case in the proper manner, you may be able to keep your license.
 Since your driver's license is suspended automatically following a DUI arrest, you have nothing to lose by making an effort to regain it during the license suspension hearing.
 This hearing can even help your defense attorney gain insight to use for your criminal trial.

 The attorneys at Joslyn Law Firm have a great deal of experience in Ohio BMV license suspension hearings and can confidently fight on your behalf.
 They understand the procedure unique to this aspect of your case.
 In the event you tested positive for a high blood alcohol content level (BAC), they have a deep understanding of the science behind chemical testing to find any weaknesses in the case made against you.

 Our drunk driving defense lawyers understand the immense burden that suspension of your driving privileges may pose.
 This is why they provide critical legal counsel in both the criminal and administrative aspects of your case.
-They represent men and women across Central Ohio, including the cities of Dublin, Upper Arlington, Circleville, Reynoldsburg, Grove City and Pickerington, among others.
+They represent men and women across Central Ohio, including the cities of Hamilton, Sharonville, Fairfield, Norwood, Lebanon and Pickerington, among others.